emqx/emqx-docs/en_US/data-integration/data-bridge-iotdb.md

    ```

-5. Click the **Add Action** button, and select **Forwarding with Data Bridge** from the dropdown list.
-With this action, EMQX sends the data processed by the rule to the data bridge.
+5. Click the **+ Add Action** button to define an action that will be triggered by the rule.
+Select `Apache IoTDB` from the **Type of Action** dropdown list so that EMQX will send the data processed by the rule to Apache IoTDB.
+  Keep the **Action** dropdown box with the value `Create Action`.
+Or, you also can select a Apache IoTDB Sink previously created.
+In this demonstration, you create a new Sink and add it to the rule.

 6. Click the **+** icon next to the **Data bridge** drop-down box to create a data bridge.